- OUR SCHOOL

-Our teaching and learning programs are balanced and integrate the three strands of the WA English curriculum, Language, Literature and Literacy.
-Literacy blocks are used to provide a balanced program in literacy instruction.
+Our teaching and learning programs are balanced and integrate the three strands of the WA English curriculum: Language, Literature and Literacy.
+Targeted literacy-based approaches are used ensuring a balanced program in literacy instruction: ensuring that our pedagogical understand and instructional practices support and improve our student's achievement and progress having a positive impact on student outcomes.
 Learning is differentiated and personalised to ensure all students progress in listening, reading, viewing, writing and creating.

 Talk4Writing has been adopted as a whole school approach to teaching and developing writing skills.
 This evidenced based program has had worldwide success with all students especially those from EAL/D backgrounds.